 We are dedicated in community investment through charity, volunteer services, etc., to enable younger generations to reach their full potential by developing their future skills and offering financial literacy.
 Hang Seng as well emphasises customer centricity and employee well-being to ensure corporate sustainability.

-Hang Seng’s community investment strategy is designed around four pillars:
+Our community investment strategy is underpinned by four pillars:

-Over the past 10 years, we have invested about HK$289 million in community initiatives.
+Over the past 10 years, we have pledged to invest about HK$300 million in community initiatives.

-For details of community investment initiatives, please refer to our latest ESG Report.
+For details of community investment initiatives, please refer to our ESG Report 2022.

 Young people play a significant role in the future development of society.
 We continue to put emphasis on providing future-skills learning opportunities for Hong Kong’s young people to help strengthen their ability to adapt and thrive in a fast-changing environment .
 This approach aligns with our business strategy of placing focus on supporting younger generations, who are integral to driving greater sustainability.